gramaziokohler/compas_fab_preworkshop/README.md

 Sometimes things don't go as expected.
 Here are some of answers to the most common issues you might bump into:

-> Q: `conda` commands don't work.

-Try running them from the *Conda Prompt*.
-Depending on how you installed Anaconda, it might not be available by default on the normal Windows terminal.

 > Q: Docker does not start.
 It complains virtualization not enabled in BIOS.

 This is vendor specific, depending on the manufacturer of your computer, there are different ways to fix this, but usually, pressing a key (usually `F2` for Lenovo) before Windows even start will take you to the BIOS of your machine.
 In there, you will find a `Virtualization` tab where this feature can be enabled.